AutoKratz

 autoKratz is a London based electronic duo composed of David Cox and Russell Crank.
-They have released on both French electronic label Kitsuné Music and their own imprint Bad Life.
+They have released on both French electronic label Kitsuné Musique and their own imprint Bad Life.

 History

 Formed in London in 2007, autoKratz were quickly signed to the Parisian record label Kitsuné, at a time when the French label was at the forefront of electronic music.
 Joining an artist roster that includes Hot Chip, Crystal Castles, Simian Mobile Disco and Digitalism.

 Their debut single "Reaktor" was premiered as 'Record of the Week' on Pete Tong's show on BBC Radio 1.

 2008: Down & Out In Paris & London

 After having released a string of well received singles plus remixes for La Roux, Alex Gopher, Fischerspooner and Underworld, in 2008 they released their debut mini album, Down & Out In Paris & London.

 Named after the George Orwell book of the same name as a nod to their adopted hometown and that of their record label, the album received critical acclaim across a wide variety of publications, including the NME.
 Their single "Stay The Same", reached number 1 in the DJ magazine Hype Chart.

 In July 2008, it was reported in the British tabloid Daily Star newspaper and NME that they had become involved in an altercation with Sex Pistols John Lydon, when both were playing at the Live At Loch Lomond event.
 Lydon is alleged to have demanded autoKratz get out of the car they were in, as he preferred it to the one he was given.

 2008 saw them play over 50 dates across Europe including Glastonbury Festival, Summerset Festival in Belgium, culminating in a performance at Rencontres trans musicales.